san-diego-tech-hub/sdth-site/src/data/content/partners.md

 partnersTitle: "Partner Organizations"
 partnersDescription: >-

-  "Becoming a partner organization means you are plugged in to the San Diego Tech Hub network; working hand in hand to solve the challenges we face in our tech ecosystem.
+  Becoming a partner organization means you are plugged in to the San Diego Tech Hub network; working hand in hand to solve the challenges we face in our tech ecosystem.
 Our mission and goal is to help break down siloed environments, challenge the status quo, and help disprove biased opinions.</p><p>Interested in becoming a partner organization?
 Please contact <a href='mailto:jared@sayvasolutions.com'>Jared Sanderson</a> to get plugged in to our network and have your logo placed on our website.
 There is power in numbers.
-Join the movement of change."
+Join the movement of change.

 partners:
   - partner: